omareldeeb/tum-moodle-downloader/Readme.md

 ]
 ```

-* Upon running `$ python src/main.py download` the program goes through the configuration objects for the different
+* Upon running `$ python -m tum_moodle_downloader.main download` the program goes through the configuration objects for the different
   courses one by one.
 For each course all available resources are checked against the rules specified for the course.
 If
   a resource name matches a pattern specified in one of the rules, the resource is downloaded to the destination path
   defined by that rule (no other rules are applied to that resource afterwards).
 If the resource already exists locally,